ivanimera/hello-word/README.md

 # hello-word
-Hi Scientists and Social Scientist alike!
+Hi Scientists and Social Scientists alike!

 Name's Ivan and this is my first incursion into github.
 I am a Rutgers University MBS student in
 Analytics: Discovery Informatics and Data Science.
 I am glad to see that their is a broad community that